adurivault/FBMessage/DATA.md

 Once you have it, you can see that all of your conversation history is stored in ``messages.htm``.

+In order to use it, please go see in [PROCESSING.md]

 ## Transform it into a Json file

 The Facebook Chat Archive Parser is a command line tool (and library for advanced users) for easily transforming your ``messages.htm`` file into something actually useful.